cuibonobo/terra-incognita/README.md

 Added the sliders!
 Now the image will update based on user input.
 The next step is making this work across all users.
 I also need to find out how to disable the controls for a few seconds after every change.
 Right now scrubbing the controls causes a huge number of changes.

 [6 hours]

+### 2022-03-13
+Added tick marks to the existing `Slider` components.
+Unfortunately I had to resort to some trickery because the 'correct' way of doing it with a `datalist` component is not supported in Firefox and has inconsistent UI in other browsers.

+[1 hour]